bibekaryal86/budget-application-spa/README.md

 # Personal Expenses Tracking System

 - In frontend
-  - add nested tables in transactions, clicking will expand the transaction items
+  - look at deprecated
-  - modal to create/edit transactions
+- In backend
-  - modal to delete transaction or transaction item
+  - netty deprecated

 ## Overview